-At least three topics will be chosen in advance by the student in accordance with the coursework he pursued and presented to the Dean.
-Of these topics, one will be selected by the Dean a few days prior to the lectio coram.
+Three topics will be chosen in advance by the student in accordance with the coursework he pursued and presented to the Dean.
+Of these topics, one will be selected by the Dean a few days before the lectio coram.
 During these few days the student will prepare the lectio.